oatzy/pokemon-tcg-pocket-sim/README.md

 | Triumphant Light     |    191 |      876 |
 | Shining Revelry      |    303 |     1185 |

+This suggests, for example, that free players would need to open 2 Genetic Apex boosters a day for on average ~3 years to complete that set.

+### Missions

+Missions allow you to restrict the simulation to obtaining some subset of cards within an expansion.

+Missions are defined in json format files.
+The `missions` directory contains some examples.

+NOTE: the design doesn't currently support missions with duplicate cards

+### Initial state

+Initial state allows you to tell the simulation which (unique) cards you already have, and how many pack points.
+The simulation will then estimate how long it will take to complete the set.

+When combined with a 'mission', the initial state should be restricted to cards within the mission - e.g. if the mission is to obtain 4 one-star cards and you already have 2 one-star cards, one from the mission and one not, the initial state is 1 one-star card.

+Initial state is define in a json format file.
+The `collected` directory contains some examples.

 ## Simulate Mission

 The goal of this simulation is to determine - for a given set of cards, how many packs would I need to open to either pull all the cards or have enough pack points to buy the ones I haven't pulled yet.

+This was written before the more general `simulate_expansion.py` script.
+It's less flexible, and the output is slightly different.

 Currently it's hardcoded for pulling the "Champion of the Sinnoh Region" secret mission cards from "Space Time Smackdown" Palkia boosters.